The information provided below summarizes from three sources .

 Choose an adoption service provider

-For United States, the first step in adopting a child from Nepal is usually to select a licensed agency in the United States that can help with your adoption.
+Different policies apply to For United States, the first step in adopting a child from Nepal is usually to select a licensed agency in the United States that can help with your adoption.
 Adoption service providers must be licensed by the U.S. state in which they operate.

 Most adoptive families work with an adoption agency in the U.S. to adopt a child in Nepal.
 The U.S. Embassy in Kathmandu encourages all parents to work through a U.S. agency, as the adoption process in Nepal is quite complex; furthermore, experienced agencies are able to provide support and counseling services before, during, and after the adoption.
 The Nepalese Government requires that adoptive parents work with one of 33 American agencies approved by the Government of Nepal to conduct adoptions in Nepal.
 Only designated orphanages in Nepal are approved to process intercountry adoption cases.
 The U.S. Embassy in Kathmandu does not maintain a list of U.S. agencies or Nepalese orphanages processing inter-country adoption cases in Nepal, as these may frequently change.